 Rubella infection during pregnancy can cause serious birth defects.
-If you were born after 1966, you may need a booster vaccination for full protection.
+Checking your immunity with a blood test before becoming pregnant and having a booster vaccination if required will help protect your unborn child when you do become pregnant.
 This should be done in consultation with your doctor.
-It is recommended that you wait four weeks after receiving this vaccine before trying to get pregnant.
+It is recommended that you wait 4 weeks after receiving this vaccine before trying to get pregnant.

 Protection against serious illness caused by pneumococcal disease is recommended for smokers and people with chronic heart, lung or kidney disease, or diabetes.